BastiTee/tolino-notes/README.md

 > Convert Tolino notes into useful formats

 Tolino stores your highlights and notes in a `notes.txt` file on your device.
+However that file has a strange structure and mixes books when you read multiple at a time.
-However the format of that file is neither human- nor computer-readable.
-This project tries to close the gap by parsing the file (somehow) and convert it to a structured file – one per book in your `notes.txt`.
+This project tries to close the gap by doing the heavy-lifting of parsing the file, sorting and converting to a commonly used format such as Markdown or JSON. – one per book found in your `notes.txt`.

 How to get the file?

 - Connect your Tolino to your computer via USB.
-- Use a file manager (Finder or Explorer) and open the root directory of the device.
+- Use a file manager (Explorer, Finder, etc.) and open the root directory of the device.
 - Look for the `notes.txt` file.

 ## Install and use

-Install using pip / poetry or similar [from PyPi](https://pypi.org/project/tolino-notes/).
+This is a Python program.
+Install it using `pip` / `poetry` or similar [from PyPi](https://pypi.org/project/tolino-notes/).
+If you don't yet have `pip` installed, [go here first](https://pip.pypa.io/en/stable/).

 ```shell
 $ python -m pip install tolino-notes